Deutsche Ost-Afrika Linie

-Deutsche Ost-Afrika Linie (German East Africa Line) was a shipping line, established in 1890 as an alternative to the existing shipping services to East Africa, including German East Africa (1891–1919), then dominated by United Kingdom shipping lines.
+Deutsche Ost-Afrika Linie (German East Africa Line, or DOAL) was a shipping line, established in 1890 as an alternative to the existing shipping services to East Africa, including German East Africa (1891–1919), then dominated by United Kingdom shipping lines.

 Founding

 In 1888, the board of the trading firm Woermann-Linie made plans to set up a scheduled service to East Africa as the existing routes were dominated by British lines.
 The following year the Reichstag approved such a shipping line and in January 1890 the Chancellor began looking for a German shipping company to set up a line to Africa subsidized for over ten years with 900,000 marks a year.
 As no company was ready, the Reich announced the establishment of a shipping company.

-On April 19, 1890, the Deutsche Ost-Afrika Linie was founded with a capital of six million marks by a consortium of German banks and the Hamburg merchants Adolph Woermann, F.Laeisz, August Bolten, and Hansen & Co.
+On 19 April 1890 DOAL was founded with a capital of six million marks by a consortium of German banks and the Hamburg merchants Adolph Woermann, F. Laeisz, August Bolten, and Hansen & Co.
 C. Woermann took over the management with Adolph Woermann as Chairman of the Supervisory Board.
-The line began operating on July 23, 1890 with two steamers purchased from the Woermann line.
-Beginning in 1891, the service consisted of weekly departures from Hamburg via the Mediterranean to Bombay-Zanzibar.
+The line began operating on 23 July 1890 with two steamships bought from the Woermann line.
+Beginning in 1891, the service consisted of weekly departures from Hamburg via the Mediterranean to Bombay and Zanzibar.

 Early years

-The first years of operation were quite difficult due to the British takeover of Zanzibar in November 1890 and the loss of two ships in the first three years.
-By 1894, the routes were extended to South Africa and profits were posted for the first time.
+The first years of operation were difficult due to the British takeover of Zanzibar in November 1890 and the loss of two ships in the first three years.
+By 1894 the routes were extended to South Africa, and profits were posted for the first time.
 In 1900 the government contract with annual subsidies of 1.35 million marks was extended by 15 years and the share capital increased to ten million marks.
 In 1901, a bond for five million marks was issued to build more ships.